News3 min read

 • Price increase across the lineup — $600–$800 per trim depending on configuration; Regular Cab Pro base now at $40,895 (up $700 from 2025)

-• Pro Safety Plus standard on SLE and above — adds Automatic Emergency Braking, Forward Collision Alert, Following Distance Indicator, and Lane Keep Assist without the additional package charge previously required
+• Pro Safety Plus standard on SLE and above — AEB, Forward Collision Alert, Following Distance Indicator, and Lane Keep Assist with no extra package charge

-• Carbon Pro Edition — available on SLE and SLT; includes gloss-black exterior badging, a black bowtie, 20-inch gloss-black wheels, and a unique interior badge; approximately class="relative z-10",500 over base SLE/SLT
+• Carbon Pro Edition — available on SLE and SLT; gloss-black badging, black bowtie, 20-inch gloss-black wheels, and a unique interior badge; about class="relative z-10",500 over base SLE/SLT

-• New interior color: Mojave sand available on SLT and above; replaces Brandy
+• New interior color: Mojave sand on SLT and above; replaces Brandy

-• Denali Ultimate unchanged — retains the 15-inch diagonal infotainment screen, standard Magnetic Ride Control, Super Cruise, ventilated front and rear seats, and the available 6.2L V8
+• Denali Ultimate unchanged — 15-inch infotainment screen, standard Magnetic Ride Control, Super Cruise, ventilated front and rear seats, available 6.2L V8

 • Engine lineup unchanged: 2.7L Turbo I-4 (310 hp), 5.3L V8 EcoTec3 (355 hp), 6.2L V8 EcoTec3 (420 hp), 3.0L Duramax diesel (305 hp, 460 lb-ft)